How to Meet PT PMA Minimum Capital Requirements in Indonesia

 • Creating an open culture

-These efforts are expected to attract more foreign investors to invest in Indonesia.
+These efforts are expected to attract more foreign investors to Indonesia.

 Capital to Start a Local Company PT

-As for local companies, called PT, the number of capital investments influences the company’s size and if a company can employ foreign workers.
+For local companies called PT, the number of capital investments influences the company’s size and whether it can employ foreign workers.

 According to the latest changes laid out in Job Creation Law, the classification of Local PT in Indonesia based on paid-up capital is as follows: